agnelantony2/docker-gc/README.md

 drunk_goodall
 ```

+You can also provide containers to be excluded via environment
+variable `$EXCLUDE_CONTAINERS` like:

+    docker run -e "$EXCLUDE_CONTAINERS=data mysql" ...

 ### Dry Run

-If you want to do a dry run and see what will be deleted without actually really deleting images or containers you can use the ```DRY_RUN-flags```:
+If you want to do a dry run and see what will be deleted without actually
+really deleting images or containers you can use the ```DRY_RUN-flags```:

 ```
 DRY_RUN=true docker-gc